History of Investments

 In phase six, we are directing our energies toward cultivating diverse career paths for graduate students and building sustainable partnerships with the public schools (like our Difficult Subjects: K-12 Teaching Institute), local communities and regional institutions (like our new collaboration with the Ohio Prison Educational Exchange Project (OPEEP) on public programming).
 The new Imagined Futures Initiative leverages arts and humanities methods and practices to empower graduate students and their mentors to imagine and pursue diverse career paths.

 In 2022, we launched a new book series in collaboration with the Wexner Center for the Arts and Ohio State University Press entitled On Possibility: Social Change and the Arts + Humanities which aligns with the annual theme of the Society of Fellows.
 This series harnesses the energy of cross-disciplinary collaborations by generating a space for productive alignments, intersections, contrasts and critiques across the arts and humanities.
+The first book in this series, Human Rights on the Move, was published in 2024.

 Finally, we are developing new qualitative assessment frameworks and tools that enable us to capture the value, diversity and social impact of integrated arts and humanities research and creative practices.
 Among the impact tools is a digital platform developed in collaboration with the Department of Design, and a pedagogical tool called CollabORATE, developed with faculty from Departments of Art, Dance, English and History, that helps cross-disciplinary teams lay the groundwork for successful collaborations.